 PMA-265 has reviewed the report and believes that while the report is not inaccurate, the reliability statements on DTS are misleading.
 At the time of OTRR (14 June 2012), there were 116.9 flight hours between operational mission failures with all reliability growth curves on track to reach the minimum requirement of 130 flight hours before initial operational capability.
 DTS reached the 130 flight hours between operational mission failures requirement 28 days later during OT on 12 July 2012.
 IAW SECNAVINST 5000.2E, Certification of Readiness for Operational Testing, para 4.6.1 states the requirement of: T&E results indicate performance thresholds identified in the TEMP have been satisfied or are projected to meet system maturity for the CDD and CPD, as appropriate.
-As previously stated, the DTS was on a growth curve for reliability above the requirement to enter into the IOT&E phase.
+As previously stated, the DTS was on a growth curve for reliability above the requirements identified in the Test and Evaluation Master Plan (TEMP) and as such, exceeded the requirement to enter into the IOT&E phase.